 The strawberry rhubarb pie starts with your favorite pie crust recipe.
 Here is my traditional pie crust recipe.
 It shows all the steps for mixing and rolling pie crust.
 Or use your own.

-This strawberry rhubarb filling is easy to make and the rhubarb gives it a strong but not too sweet flavour.
-The colour is really striking and appealing as well.
+This strawberry rhubarb pie filling is easy to make and the rhubarb adds so much flavour without alot of sugary sweetness.
+The colour of the strawberry rhubarb pie filling is really striking and appealing as well.

 1 lb strawberries (small carton)

 4 tablespoons instant tapioca ( or cornstarch)